sudev/MinixMajor/jekyll-doc/_posts/2013-06-05-Minix-Intro.md

 ---
 # Introduction

+Instead fo reading this introduction it will be better if you watch [Andrew Tanenbaums talk on Minix 3 given at FOSDEM](https://www.youtube.com/watch?v=bx3KuE7UjGA).

 Different kinds of people use computers now than sev­eral decades ago, but operating systems have not fully kept pace with this change.
 Early users expected the computer to crash often; reboots came as naturally as waiting for the neighborhood TV re­pairman to come replace the picture tube on their home TVs.
 All that has changed and operating systems need to change with the times.Modern computer users are from a broad cross-section of society.
 Most of them have a set of mental expectations that we call The TV model.
 It goes like this: